isshannn/workshop/week_01/README.md

     - urllib.parse was implemented but currently commented for future usuage
 3. [X] Incorporate exception handling by using `try-except` blocks in the file_downloader function.
 That's always a good idea to write defensive code!
 4. [X] Cuurently every file is downloaded as `download.zip`.
 Please give each downloaded file a unique name; for example, you can use the bhav file name as-it-is.
 5. [X] Currently, file_check is not used (before downloading the file).
 Please use this method before actual download to avoid duplicate downloads!
-6. [ ]

 ## Parking Lot
-[ ] Print betterment - Method name followed by variable name followed by variable
+1. [ ] Print betterment - Method name followed by variable name followed by variable
     - need to explore a open source logger
-[X] Doc Strings - write documentations for each methods
+2. [X] Doc Strings - write documentations for each methods

-[ ] remove unit test warning for file open
+3. [ ] remove unit test warning for file open

-[ ] invalidate date input of year < 2018
+4. [X] invalidate date input of year < 2018

-[X] Download files for a given month
+5. [X] Download files for a given month
     - unittest not implemented

-[] Download files for a given year
+6. [X] Download files for a given year
     - unittest not implemented

 ## Questions

-1. How do you operate with dates in Python?
+1. How do you operate with dates in Python?\n
 Ans: Look for an external python library from internet.

-2. After opening the file, how do you unzip it, and in case of error handling how do you show it?
+2. After opening the file, how do you unzip it, and in case of error handling how do you show it?   \n
 Ans: Look for an external python library from internet.

-3. do we write set up and tear down function inside a class?
+3. do we write set up and tear down function inside a class?\n
 Ans: Refer to the online examples on the net.

 4. try except

 5. NSE monthly file available?

-6. Instead of using loops for extracting individual dates, is there any method to check valid dates and months?
+6. Instead of using loops for extracting individual dates, is there any method to check valid dates and months?\n
 Ans: You need to handcode the dates and months; There is no automated way

-7. On that note are datetime objects mutable?
+7. On that note are datetime objects mutable?\n
 Ans: read documnetation.